 Well, a few summers have passed since my starter days in photography but I'm still behind my medium format camera, loaded with Black & White Film waiting to be processed and printed.

 The pride of hand-crafting photographs is what continues to draw me to the darkroom.
-It's my purpose as an artist to produce the finest images in keeping with the family tradition of Black & White Film Photography Prints and Art Deco greeting cards.
+It's my purpose as an artist to produce the finest images in keeping with the family tradition of Black & White Film Photography Prints and Hand Colored Greeting cards.